About Spinal Cord Injury Rehabilitation

 Each issue focuses on research papers that keep you up-to-date with the latest clinical developments and an in-depth review of a single key topic.
 The result is an ongoing update service that keeps your skills at the leading edge of practice.
 Check the Access Journal page to see a listing of topics by issue.

-Subscriptions include online access to the current issue and a full-text archive of previous issues, back to 1998.
+Subscriptions include access to Online First articles, the current issue and a full-text archive of previous issues, back to 1998.

-Editor-in-Chief James S. Krause, PhD, is Professor, College of Health Professions and Associate Dean for Research at the Medical University of South Carolina.
-Dr. Krause and Associate Editors Deborah Backus, PhD, PT, M. J. Mulcahey, PhD, OTR, Lee L. Saunders, PhD, and Lawrence C. Vogel, MD work closely with a world-renowned Editorial Board to ensure that TSCIR delivers the information you need - the latest research and hands-on guidance from recognized leaders in the field.
+Co-Editors-in-Chief Lawrence C. Vogel, MD and Kathy Zebracki, PhD, and Associate Editors Suzanne L. Groah, MD, MSPH and M. J. Mulcahey, PhD, OTR, work closely with a world-renowned Editorial Board to ensure that TSCIR delivers the information you need - the latest research and hands-on guidance from recognized leaders in the field.

-Topics in Spinal Cord Injury Rehabilitation is Indexed in PUBMED Central, EMBASE, the Excerpta Medica database; CINAHL, the Cumulative Index of Nursing and Allied Health Literature; Psychological Abstracts; PsycINFO; PsycLIT; and OT Bibsys.
+Topics in Spinal Cord Injury Rehabilitation is Indexed in Index Medicus and MEDLINE, PUBMED Central, EMBASE, the Excerpta Medica database; CINAHL, the Cumulative Index of Nursing and Allied Health Literature; Psychological Abstracts; PsycINFO; PsycLIT; and OT Bibsys.